Flash Freeze Your Food in 2 Easy Steps for Smoothies, Quick Meals, and More

-For the home cook, however, flash freezing refers to the practice of freezing individual pieces of food separately (usually spread out on a baking sheet or tray), then packing the frozen food in airtight containers for longer storage.
-The first step of this process keeps individual pieces of food from fusing together during the freezing process.
-Flash freezing allows the cook to thaw and use just the amount of food needed, rather than thawing larger volumes of the food all at once.
+Sometimes you need just a handful of this or a little bit of that: strawberries for a smoothie, a single hot dog to satisfy a hungry child, or a quick lunch to take to work.
+By "flash freezing" small or individual portions of food, that individual berry smoothie or slice of cheesecake is ready and waiting in the freezer.
+So what is flash freezing?
+In the food industry (and on those fast-paced cooking shows we love to watch), flash freezing (aka blast freezing) refers to freezing foods at extremely low temperatures with cold, circulating air.
+This quick-chill method keeps ice crystals small, which prevents moisture loss in the food when it thaws.
+For the home cook, flash freezing refers to the practice of freezing individual pieces of food separately (usually spread out on a baking sheet or tray), then packing the frozen food in airtight containers for longer storage.
+The first step of this process keeps individual pieces of food from fusing together during freezing.
+Flash freezing allows the cook to thaw and use just the amount of food needed, rather than thawing larger amounts of the food all at once.

 Foods That Can Be Flash Frozen

 Whether raw or cooked, just about any food that comes in individual pieces (or can be broken or cut into individual pieces) can be flash frozen.
 The best candidates, however, are those foods that freeze well in general and are particularly useful in smaller portions.
 Here are some examples:

 - Fresh berries, such as blueberries, raspberries, and strawberries